one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge.md

 1. PRIZES

-   The following prizes will be awarded:
+   The following prizes will be awarded for each challenge:

-   Three (3) Grand Prizes (s).
-Each winner will receive: TBD.
-Approximate Retail Value (ARV) $TBD.
+   Three (3) Grand Prizes (s) for each challenge.
+Each winner will receive: 1 pair of Surface Headphones.
+Approximate Retail Value (ARV) $349.99.

    The ARV of electronic prizes is subject to price fluctuations in the consumer marketplace based on, among other things, any gap in time between the date the ARV is estimated for purposes of these Official Rules and the date the prize is awarded or redeemed.
 We will determine the value of the prize to be the fair market value at the time of prize award.

-   The total Approximate Retail Value (ARV) of all prizes: $TBD
+   The total Approximate Retail Value (ARV) of all prizes: $1,049.97

    We will only award one (1) Grand Prize per person during the Entry Period.
 No more than the stated number of prizes will be awarded.
 No substitution, transfer, or assignment of prize permitted, except that Microsoft reserves the right to substitute a prize of equal or greater value in the event the offered prize is unavailable.
 Prizes will be sent no later than 28 days after winner selection.
 Prize winners may be required to complete and return prize claim and / or tax forms ("Forms") within the deadline stated in the winner notification.
 Taxes on the prize, if any, are the sole responsibility of the winner, who is advised to seek independent counsel regarding the tax implications of accepting a prize.
 By accepting a prize, you agree that Microsoft may use your entry, name, image and hometown online and in print, or in any other media, in connection with this Sweepstakes without payment or compensation to you, except where prohibited by law.

-1. ODDS
+2. ODDS

    The odds of winning are based on the number of eligible entries received.

-1. GENERAL CONDITIONS AND RELEASE OF LIABILITY
+3. GENERAL CONDITIONS AND RELEASE OF LIABILITY

    To the extent allowed by law, by entering you agree to release and hold harmless Microsoft and its respective parents, partners, subsidiaries, affiliates, employees and agents from any and all liability or any injury, loss or damage of any kind arising in connection with this Sweepstakes or any prize won.